Securon logo

 Seat Belts save lives - If they are in good condition!

-Resulting holes, cuts, fraying or fluffing all weaken the belt (see image) - by up to 70% - or obstruct its operation, or cause slackness.
+Holes, cuts, fraying or fluffing weaken the belt (see image) , can obstruct its operation, and/or cause slackness.

 A passengers weight becomes equivalent to that of an elephant on impact in an accident!